virtualsatellite/VirtualSatellite4-FreeCAD-mod/README.md

 ## Purpose

-Virtual Satellite 4 FreeCAD Module is an extension to FreeCAD.
+The Virtual Satellite FreeCAD Module is an extension/addon for FreeCAD.
 FreeCAD is an open source mechanical engineering CAD tool.
-The extension can be easily installed to FreeCAD.
-It allows to import structural configuration information into FreeCAD and keep it consistently synchronized with Virtual Satellite
+The extension can be easily installed within FreeCAD
+1. allowing to import structural configuration information from Virtual Satellite into FreeCAD.
+2. keeping it consistently synchronized with Virtual Satellite

 ## Requirements

 This program is based on FreeCAD and Python.
 The following infrastructure is required:
  - FreeCAD 0.18 and higher (64bit)
  - A2plus Workbench 0.4.26 and higher
+ - Virtual Satellite 4

-## Quickstart for users
+## Quickstart for Users

-If you just want to use Virtual Satellite feel free to download it from the [Releases](https://github.com/virtualsatellite/VirtualSatellite4-FreeCAD-mod/releases) section here on GitHub.
+If you just want to get started using the Virtual Satellite FreeCAD module, feel free to download it from the  [Releases](https://github.com/virtualsatellite/VirtualSatellite4-FreeCAD-mod/releases) section of the GitHub repository.

-## Quickstart for developers
+## Quickstart for Developers

-1. Create a new folder in the _mod_ subdirectory of FreeCAD.
+1. Locate your system's default configuration path to FreeCAD
+  * for example on Linux it is `~/.FreeCAD/`.
+  If you don't know, obtain it by typing the following into FreeCAD's python console: `FreeCAD.ConfigGet("UserAppData")`
+2. `cd path/to/your/.FreeCAD/Mod` directory AKA browse in to your default configuration _Mod_ subdirectory.
+3. Download the Virtual Satellite FreeCAD extension code.
+There are 2 ways you can do this:
-2. Copy the zip file from the releases into this directory.
+3a.
+Manually download the zip file (from [Releases](https://github.com/virtualsatellite/VirtualSatellite4-FreeCAD-mod/releases)) into this directory and unzip it.
-3. Unzip the file.
+3b.
+OR use `git clone https://github.com/virtualsatellite/VirtualSatellite4-FreeCAD-mod.git`
-4. Start FreeCAD.
+4. Start or Restart FreeCAD.

-The Virtual Satellite Workbench is now available in FreeCAD
+The Virtual Satellite Workbench is now available within the dropdown workbenches menu within FreeCAD.

+**Note:** the `git clone` method is recommended since updates are conveniently done with a simple `git fetch` instead of needing to re-download the zip file and unzipping it.

 ## Travis CI and Releases

-Tarvis CI is set-up to start a build job for every branch and every new commit to the repository.
+Travis CI is set-up to start a build job for every branch and every new commit to the repository.
 It executes all relevant tests.
 Making a successful pull-request into development requires all tests to pass.

 Starting a Travis CI job on development deploys all relevant artifacts.